radical-lab/radical-lab.github.io/README.md

 	* become one with the water
 	* https://www.nytimes.com/2019/08/13/science/what-makes-a-red-sky-at-night-and-at-morning.html
 	* coconuts only last a week, but they should remain edible; we'll see…
-	* gandi fasted for 3 weeks
+	* gandhi fasted for 3 weeks
 	* voyagers are bottlecerviced by at least a month, but breathing pure oxygen for half an hour can extend prāṇāyāma; just eat a feast before leaving on the wind (watch how i soar), fast, save the coconuts for later, fast, and feast upon settling
+	* rain water; rain dance, weather anomalies,.. #coconutwater
+	* no multivitamins, because i don't want to be handicapped by the future; the ancients didn't use stims either…
 * [ ] moto riding
 	* i need to save up for a suzuki hayabusa so I can hit 𝄞3 hundred km/hr across the outback, and the helmet is also good to hide `id(shyam)=shyam`; especially when i'm riding c̄out plates (`wipe prints;rm plates`)
 	* i'll dismantle it, and reassemble it, and train myself to feel how much parts weigh in my hands down to a gram (if not 0.001g); so that when i hit that sweet spot, with a big hunk of metal between my legs, and can feel every individual part vibrating (nuts unscrewing, parts bending,.; i'll know when to brake way before any"-thing" gives way); i also need a parachute (strapped to my waistband, and cervix)